pepeiborra/gc-benchmarks/README.md

 > preparatory collection pause scales linearly with the size of the test's queue.
 > In my experience it is rather unusual for programs to carry around millions of large and pinned bytearrays.

 So the new collector is managing a 5-fold improvement on a worst case scenario.
-That's not bad but let's check the non worst case situation.
-Replacing the bytestrings with doubles and repeating the experiment yields:
+That's not bad but let's check the non worst case situation too; replacing the bytestrings with doubles yields the following graph:

 ![][pauses.double]

-The pauses with the new collector are pretty much independent of the size of the surviving set, as promised.
-Awesome!
+The pauses with the new collector are very short and clearly less-than-linear in the size of the surviving set, as promised.
+Very good!

 ### Runtimes

-As far as I can see, the incremental collector does not have any impact on the run time.
+In my benchmarks the incremental collector does not have any impact on the run time.
 If you think this is too good to be true, that makes two of us.
-I repeated the benchmarks several times, and run times were consistently similar for both collectors.
-It seems that the mark&sweep collector is able to perform the sweeping phase in parallel using a second core of the CPU, thereby negating the costs and any disadvantages due to lower cache locality.
+The mark&sweep collector is able to perform the sweeping phase in parallel using a second core of the CPU, so this performance relies on having an extra CPU core available and will probably not hold if that's not the case.

 The graph below shows the runtimes for each collector per dataset size:

 ![][runtimes]

-If we replace the bytestrings with doubles, the outcome is the same:
+If we replace the bytestrings with doubles, the outcome is pretty much the same:

 ![][runtimes.double]

-It is entirely possible that I am overlooking something here.
-More benchmarks would be needed to confirm this result, probably involving the well-known [nofib][nofib] suite.

 ### Memory